packing-box/awesome-executable-packing/README.md

 - [Defacto2 Packers Archive](https://defacto2.net/f/a520164) - Collection of 460 binary and data file packers for MS-DOS and Windows32 from the 1990s and 2000s.
 - [Defacto2 Unpackers Archive](https://defacto2.net/f/a218ab4) - Collection of 152 binary files unpackers for MS-DOS and Windows 32 from the 1990s and 2000s.
 - [DIE](https://github.com/horsicq/DIE-engine/releases) - Detect It Easy ; Program for determining types of files.
+- [DSFF](https://github.com/packing-box/python-dsff) - DataSet File Format for exchanging datasets and converting to ARFF (for use with Weka), CSV or Packing-Box's dataset structure.
 - [DynamoRIO](https://dynamorio.org) - Runtime code manipulation system that supports code transformations on any part of a program, while it executes.
 - [Emulator](https://techdocs.broadcom.com/us/en/symantec-security-software/endpoint-security-and-management/endpoint-protection/all/Using-policies-to-manage-security/preventing-and-handling-virus-and-spyware-attacks-v40739565-d49e172/how-does-the-emulator-in-symantec-endpoint-protect-v121004909-d47e230.html) - Symantec Endpoint Protector (from v14) capability to create a virtual machine on the fly to identify, detonate, and eliminate malware hiding inside custom malware packers.
 - [EtherUnpack](https://ether.gtisc.gatech.edu/web_unpack) - Precision universal automated unpacker (successor of PolyUnpack).